 The RTS runs three pioneering schemes – the TV Production and Journalism Bursary, the Digital Innovation Bursary and the Steve Hewlett Scholarship.
 In addition to the core schemes, the RTS introduced the Beryl Vertue Scholarship in 2022, to support an applicant with an interest in producing.
 More information on this scholarship can be found here.

 All Bursaries are awarded to talented students from lower-income backgrounds studying an undergraduate degree or HND Level 5 or 6.
-We will consider candidates studying all subjects: including but not limited to TV Production and Journalism; Humanities and Social Sciences; and STEM related courses.
-What is important is an evident interest in pursuing a career in television, film or related media industries.
+We will consider candidates studying all subjects: including but not limited to TV Production and Journalism; Humanities and Social Sciences; and STEM related courses, provided they demonstrate an evident interest in pursuing a career in television, film or related media industries.

-What sets our Bursary apart from other similar programmes is the emphasis upon utilising our phenomenal network of RTS members, patrons and supporters.
+What sets our Bursaries apart from other similar programmes is the emphasis upon utilising our phenomenal network of RTS members, patrons and supporters.
 With their help we can show these talented students that TV is attainable and support them in becoming the next generation of change making TV professionals.